Optimal design of experiments to identify latent behavioral types: Introduction

-Today, social scientists are witnessing two parallel improvements in experimental design techniques.
-First, a number of new, online experimentation platforms have begun to address the problem of cost and efficiency of experimentation (e.g., nodeGame \cite{Balietti2016}, Volunteer Science \cite{Radford2016}).
-These online platforms are re-tooling social science by allowing for rapidly-deployed, large-scale experiments involving participants from around the world.
-Second, recent advances in artificial intelligence (AI) offer computational improvements as well.
-A growing body of researchers from social scientists, computer scientists, and industry professionals have explored the ways in which experiment selection can be optimized in their own fields.
-For example, some researchers now optimize the experiments they run using statistical techniques (e.g., Thompson Sampling) to preferentially assign participants to experimental treatments in order to optimize the \textit{treatment effect}.
-This allows researchers to easily decide which treatment among many possible treatment arms is most effective in maximizing a certain outcome, such as the response rate in a marketing campaign \cite{Eckles2014, Letham2017}.
-Other techniques involve optimizing the length of the experiment, the number of participants needed, or the sequence of questions in behavioral batteries \cite{Wang2010DynamicallyParameters,Imai2016EstimatingDesign,pooseh_battery_2018}.
-In each case, optimizing experimental design has proved fruitful, and in the current work, we continue this line of research by focusing on a different goal of scientists designing experiments.
-We describe the benefits of optimizing the \textit{information gained} from an experiment, which allows researchers to design experiments that will best distinguish between competing models of human behavior.
+A growing body of researchers including social scientists, computer scientists, and industry professionals have explored ways in which experiment selection can be optimized and how artificial intelligence (AI) can be used to select experiments \cite{Rzhetsky2015ChoosingDiscovery}.
+For example, researchers now optimize the experiments they run using statistical techniques (e.g., Thompson sampling) to preferentially assign participants to experimental treatments in order to optimize the \textit{treatment effect}.
+This allows researchers to easily decide which treatment among many possible treatment arms is most effective in maximizing a certain outcome, such as the response rate in a marketing campaign \cite{Eckles2014, Letham2017,schwartz_bandit_experiments_2017,zhou2018search}.
+Other techniques involve optimizing the length of the experiment, the number of participants needed, or the sequence of questions in behavioral batteries \cite{Wang2010DynamicallyParameters, Imai2016EstimatingDesign, pooseh_battery_2018, chapman_DOSE2_2018}.
+In each case, optimizing experimental design has proved fruitful.